megphillips91/charter-boat-bookings-dep/readme.txt

 = 1.5 =
 * made some changes to the order of the admin notices on install.
 Corrected a spelling error in an admin notice.
 Updated tag to 1.5

+= 1.6 =
+* debug sold_individually so defaults to yes for charter_booking product type.
+This version only supports private charters and will cause inventory and availability erros if sold_individually returns false.